yejiahaoderek/cs152fa21-project.github.io/index.md

 Magali Ngouabou, Eric Zhu, Camilla, Jiahao Ye

 ## Introduction
 People without expertise in plant care always find it difficult to identify the plants they encounter.
-The need for plant recognition and plant pathology software arise from situations where people buy or receive new plants but do not know how to take care of them.
+The need for plant recognition and plant pathology software arises from situations where people buy or receive new plants but do not know how to take care of them.

 We want to develop an app that tackles this problem.
-Using the extensive PlantNet database which includes 306,293 images and 1081 species, we will focus on training convolutional neural networks made using PyTorch to 1) recognize plants as well as 2) diagnose certain plant-related ailments.
-The project will be implemented to train the NN to identify the species and health conditions of the plant while also offering some planting advice for the plant in the input picture.
-Inputs will be pre-processed to be 64x64 pixel three-channel images with binary outputs of healthy or unhealthy and outputs of species name.
+Using the extensive PlantNet database which includes 306,293 images and 1081 species, we will focus on training convolutional neural networks made using fastai to recognize plants by species.
+The project will be implemented to train the NN to identify the species of the plant while also offering some planting advice for the plant in the input picture.
+Inputs will be pre-processed to be 224x224 pixel three-channel images.

-The primary limitation of the project involves the two pronged nature of the app.
-Classifying plants by species and identifying plant ailments will require separate datasets and perhaps disease classification which discolors or damages distinctive plant features will interfere with species classification.

-Ideally, we would want to efficiently and accurately be able to classify plants and any diseases they may be suffering from.
-The benchmark accuracy isn’t something we know right now and hopefully as we progress with the project, we’ll get more clarity about our goals.

-We do not see any glaring ethical problems with this project but we will do some ethical exploration of other topics in AI, specifically, targeted advertisement.
+This paper is a study of various neural network efficacy in relation to the problem of plant species identification.
+We hope to find out which convolutional neural networks are best at Iefficiently and accurately classifying plants.
+Our benchmark accuracy is set in comparison to benchmark accuracies from a paper running PlantNet on various neural networks.
+In that paper, no neural network exceeded an accuracy of 80%, and thus we set that our benchmark accuracy.

 ## Related Works